SlimRunner/itermv/itermv/README.md

 ```

 #### Collision avoidance
 All the previous ones will fail if there are cycles of any sort or self references between source and destination names.
-The following showscases the collision avoidance
+The following showcases the collision avoidance
 ```bash
 itermv -OL A B C X Y Z -l B C D Y Z X
 ```
-This will not use any temporary name because it automatically recognizes that it can use `A` as a temporary name since it will overriden and not re-added.
+This will not use any temporary name because it automatically recognizes that it can use `A` as a temporary name since it will overridden and not re-added.
 If there is only pure cycles it will use at most one randomly generated name as temporary.